ClaudioUrrea/segmentation/README.md

 This repository implements the intelligent framework for robust road segmentation in autonomous mining vehicle systems, as described in the paper:

-Intelligent Systems for Autonomous Mining Operations: Real-Time Robust Road Segmentation Using Single-Domain Generalization to Address Sensor-Based Visual Degradations
+Intelligent Systems for Autonomous Mining Operations: Real-Time Robust Road Segmentation

 Authors: Claudio Urrea\*, Maximiliano Vélez